FAQ

 A word of advice from the artist: it’s quite possible you may not like how the work turns out, so for everyone’s sake, don’t offer more than you can easily afford to part with.
 This is nothing if not an experiment, and not all experiments succeed.

-When you commission an Enter The Machine work, you will be in direct contact with the studio and will get the following:
+When you commission an Enter The Machine work, you will be in direct contact with the artist’s studio and will get the following:

 - Face time with the artist to discuss the commission and how to realize it